open-campaign-logger/generator-library/GeneratorGuide.md

 ### name

 The *name* property defines the name that is shown the Campaign Logger user interface.
-The name can consist of several words.
+The name can contain alphanumeric characters (a - z, A - Z, 0 - 9), as well as underscore (\_) and space ( ) characters.
+It is recommended not to start the name with a number, as calling the table from another table will then not work.

 ### resultPattern